sayefdeen/lab06-301-city_explorer_api/README.md

 ## Change Log

-30-08-2020 - Application now get the data from a folder within the project
+30-08-2020 - Application now get the data from a folder within the project 31-08-2020 - Application now use API's to get some data

 ## Credits and Collaborations